Amedeo Felisa

-Amedeo Felisa (born 1946) is an Italian businessman, and the chief executive (CEO) of Aston Martin since May 2022.
-He was CEO of Ferrari from 2008 to 2016.
+Amedeo Felisa (born 1946) is an Italian businessman and automotive industry executive.
+He was chief executive (CEO) of Aston Martin from May 2022 to September 2024 and CEO of Ferrari from 2008 to 2016.

 Felisa was born in Milan in 1946.
 He earned a degree in mechanical engineering from the Polytechnic University of Milan.

 Felisa was CEO of Ferrari from 2008 to 2016 when it was a Fiat subsidiary.

 In May 2022, Aston Martin announced that Tobias Moers was stepping down as CEO with immediate effect, and that Felisa would succeed him.